pyannote/pyannote-core/README.md

 $ pip install pyannote.core
 ```

-To add support for the Timeline and Annotation graphical representation in Jupyter notebooks,
+Support for graphical visualization in Jupyter notebooks can be added with:
-you can also install the additional `notebook` dependencies:

 ```bash
 $ pip install pyannote.core[notebook]